 Targeting social, environmental and/or other non-financial benefits along with a financial return is becoming increasingly common which is why, Impact Investment has gained traction and is increasingly relevant as a method of deploying finance with double or triple bottom line objectives.

 Today’s total assets in ‘impact’ management already amount to $60 billion according to the Global Impact Investing Network (GIIN).
-But with that investment come expectations, over 70 % of total impact investors surveyed by GIIN and J.P.
-Morgan report that their impact expectations are in-line with performance ; over 77 % indicate a similar alignment around financial expectations.
+But with that investment come expectations, over 70% of total impact investors surveyed by GIIN and J.P.
+Morgan report that their impact expectations are in-line with performance; over 77% indicate a similar alignment around financial expectations.

 The tricky part then, is developing strong, transparent and financially rewarding relationships to further the impact of social enterprise.

-I would argue that the development of strong tripartite cooperation between International organizations, Social Entrepreneurs and Impact Investors is essential for smart, effective impact investments, the success of social enterprises and the acceleration of the implementation of the SDGs.
+The development of strong tripartite cooperation between International organizations, Social Entrepreneurs and Impact Investors is essential for smart, effective impact investments, the success of social enterprises and the acceleration of the implementation of the SDGs.

 Entrepreneurs offer local “on-field” presence, solid understanding of practical realities and access to bottom of pyramid clients, Impact investors bring working capital and credit lines while international organizations offer large footprint, connect with governments and support enabling regulatory framework.